THUYimingLi/BackdoorBox/README.md

 **BackdoorBox** is a Python toolbox aiming to implement representative and advanced backdoor attacks and defenses under a unified framework that can be used in a flexible manner.

 This toolbox is still under development (but the attack parts are almost done) and there is no user manual yet.
-However, you can easily implement our provided methods by refering to the `tests` sub-folder to see the example codes about how use our implemented methods.
+However, you can easily implement our provided methods by referring to the `tests` sub-folder to see the example codes about how to use our implemented methods.
+Besides, you are welcome to contribute your attacks or defenses by pull request.

 # Current Status